New Middletown, Ohio

 New Middletown is a village in southeastern Mahoning County, Ohio, United States.
 The population was 1,507 at the 2020 census.
 It is part of the Youngstown–Warren metropolitan area.

 History

 In 1825, New Middletown was founded by Samuel Moore and became an incorporated town in 1972.
-The village was most likely named after Middletown, Pennsylvania, the former home of a share of the first settlers.
+The village was most likely named after Middletown, Dauphin County, Pennsylvania, the former home of a share of the first settlers.